-While we have learnt about what heat is in quick succession, it is also important to learn about how it is measured and the unit of heat.
+While we have learned about what heat is in quick succession, it is also important to learn about how it is measured and the unit of heat.
 Let’s discuss them below.

 SI Unit of Heat

 Generally, in the SI system, all forms of energy are measured in terms of joules.
-Notably, heat is a form of energy and therefore the si unit of heat is also joules (J) which is defined as the amount of energy needed to raise the temperature of a given mass by one degree.
+Notably, heat is a form of energy, and therefore the SI unit of heat is also joules (J) which are defined as the amount of energy needed to raise the temperature of a given mass by one degree.
 Usually, 4.184 joules of heat energy is necessary to increase the temperature of a unit weight (say 1 g) of water from 0 degrees to 1 degree Celsius.

 Other Heat Units